grservices-uy/whatinstaller/README.md

-Interactive CLI tool for installing and updating whaticket
+Interactive CLI tool for installing and updating whaticket  by RISERVATO-XYZ

 ### download & setup